 Mount Yasur in Vanuatu

 Mount Yasur has had constant activity since explorer Captain Cook first witnessed it erupting in 1774.
-Various size explosions from its vents are common, but it has spewed ash as recently as Aug.
-10, 2017.
+Various size explosions from its vents are common, as the volcano is still active.

 You can hike your way up to the edge of the crater and peer inside without a guide, but be careful because there are no safety barriers.
 Or, catch a 4WD tour to the top and forego the 45-minute, uphill hike.